top of page

 How Multitasking Increases Stress, Anxiety, and Mental Fatigue

 Multitasking has become a normal part of our daily lives, and we hardly question it.
-We switch between apps, jump from one task to another, and answer messages while working, and somehow expect our minds to keep up.
+We switch between apps, jump from one task to another, and answer messages while working.
+Somehow, we expect our minds to keep up.
 But I’ve learned that what feels like “being productive” often leaves us stressed, anxious, and mentally drained.
 It’s like trying to water multiple plants with one tiny cup; the more you try to divide your attention, the less nourished each task becomes.
 Let’s gently explore how multitasking affects our well-being and what we can do about it.

 Understanding How Multitasking Impacts Your Mental Health

-Multitasking may seem efficient, but our brain isn’t wired to handle several demanding tasks at the same time.
-Instead, it rapidly switches between them, which takes a big toll on our emotional and cognitive energy.
+Multitasking may seem efficient, but our brains aren’t wired to handle several demanding tasks simultaneously.
+Instead, they rapidly switch between them, which takes a significant toll on our emotional and cognitive energy.
 Here’s how multitasking increases stress and anxiety:

 These subtle effects can build up and turn everyday stress into something much heavier.